 The Border Collie - Intelligent, Acrobatic, Energetic

-If you are someone who is truly looking for a pet to fill the definition of “Man’s Best Friend”, then look no further than the ever so lovely Border Collie.
+The Border Collie - If you are someone who is truly looking for a pet to fill the definition of “Man’s Best Friend”, then look no further than this ever so lovely dog breed.

 This breed, however, is not to be confused with Welsh Sheepdog, which is actually related, or the Collie, which is a slightly different breed as well, falling under the “Standard Collie” category.